Oklahoma State University Writer’s Night

-Join us for an evening of poetry with three outstanding poets from Oklahoma State University.
+Join us for an evening of poetry and storytelling with three outstanding writers from Oklahoma State University.
 This event is free and open to the public.

 Lisa Lewis has published six books of poetry, most recently The Body Double (Georgetown Review Press, 2016) and Taxonomy of the Missing (The Word Works, 2018).
 Recent work appears or is forthcoming in Crazyhorse, Gulf Coast, New England Review, South Dakota Review, Four Way Review, James Dickey Review, Florida Review, and elsewhere.
 She teaches creative writing at Oklahoma State University and serves as poetry editor for the Cimarron Review.